oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  > **_Note:_** The Deployment ID will be required during the Monitor Creation section.
 The ID is available using the following steps:

  - Select the Deployment Name
  - The Deployment ID will is at the top of the screen.
 It is of the form "dkube-insurance-pl-xxxxxx".
-This will be used as *\<your-deployment-id\>* during the Monitor Creation section.
+   - This will be used as **\<your-deployment-id\>** during the Monitor Creation section

 ## Create Monitor